dave45678/ProgrammingFundamentals/github_pages.md

 You can set up a custom url in for your GitHub Pages site.
 First you need to register the custom domain with a DNS provider.
 And then you need to configure your domain with your DNS provider.

 ###Register a domain
-A domain name allows you to create a customized url for your resume.
-Getting a domain name involves registering the name you want with an organization called ICANN.
-You register the name through a domain name registrar.
-I recommend hover.com.
+A domain name allows you to create a customized url for your GitHub resume.
+Getting a domain name involves registering the name with an organization called ICANN.
+You register through a domain name registrar.
+I recommend **hover.com**.
 Once you choose a name you need to go to the hover.com and pay a registration fee that runs from $10 to $35 for most domain names.

 ###Configure your DNS
-You can set up a URL redirect to forward your domain (e.g., http://yourdomain.tld) or subdomain comsubdomain.yourdomain.tld) to any destination page of your choice.
-Usually, when you set up a URL redirect for a domain, it takes 30 minutes to take effect.
+You can set up a URL redirect to forward your domain to any destination page of your choice.
+When you set up a URL redirect for a domain, it may be 30 minutes before the redirect works .

 ###Add a CNAME file
+Create a text file called ```CNAME``` in your GitHub pages site.
+It should contain one line.. your domain.

 ###What is JSON?
 https://api.github.com/users/dave45678/repos